EriksRemess/ip2airport/README.md

 # ip2airport - IP to nearest airport lookup

-simple module to lookup the nearest airport to a given IP address
+simple module to lookup the nearest airport to a given IP address.
+Public data from https://ourairports.com/data/.

 ## Example